What the numbers mean

 - Delta: We flew from Heathrow to Detroit and then back from Miami and loved the flights.
 We paid around £50 extra each

-way for Comfort Economy (which tells you all you need to know about standard economy).
+way for Comfort+ (which tells you all you need to know about standard economy).
 That just gives you more legroom

 in an economy seat, which felt really spacious on 2-3-2 767s.
 Great cabin crew too.

-with 92 A380s in service and 49 more on order (Feb 2016) they seem like an attractive option.
+Manchester.
+And with 97 A380s in service and 45 more on order (Aug 2017) they seem like an attractive option.
 But

 - Etihad: We haven't flown with them, mainly because the Skytrax reviews are mixed.
 But now we probably never will.